Lobesitdoll/mdncomp/README.md

 - Search browser compatibility data for APIs, CSS, HTML, HTTP, JavaScript and WebExtensions.
 - Get status for standard, experimental and deprecated features.
 - Show status notes, prefix status, flags and more.
-- Shows URL to documentation page for the feature at MDN.
+- Shows URL to documentation page for the feature on [MDN](https://developer.mozilla.org/).
 - List browser status per browser or per status.
 - Search or navigate per branch and path.
 - Use wildcards or regular expressions